LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 runner = "qemu-system-riscv64 -machine virt -bios none -m 128M -smp 1 -nographic -global virtio-mmio.force-legacy=false -kernel "
 ```

-And one anther step is, let the entry symbol be recognized.
+And one another step is, let the entry symbol be recognized.
 Generally, rust would mangle most of the symbols, to make sure all symbols have their own unique name.
-But as we have set the `ENTRY( main )`, so we need to let the `main` stays "main", not other mangled names.
+But as we have set the `ENTRY( main )`, we need to let the `main` stays "main", not other mangled names.
 To achieve that, we have to change the function signature of `main()` like this:

 ```rust
 ... ...